How Bnext works on the circular future at High Tech Campus Eindhoven

 Ambitions and the future

-By 2030 High Tech Campus Eindhoven wants to reduce the usage of primary raw materials (minerals, fossil fuel and metals) by 50%.
-Some examples on how we will realise this:
+High Tech Campus Eindhoven wants to reduce the usage of primary raw materials (minerals, fossil fuel and metals) by 50%.
+Some examples of how we will realise this:

-To accelerate these type of innovations and ambitions Beelen Group introduced Beelen NEXT.
-Beelen NEXT is the place where all innovations within Beelen Group come together.
-NEXT stands for the building blocks of a green future.
-A future of new business models where circularity is the norm and social return a standard.
+To accelerate these types of innovations and ambitions, Bnext Group introduced Bnext NEXT.
+Bnext NEXT is the place where all innovations within Bnext Group come together.
+NEXT stands for the building blocks of a green future; a future of new business models where circularity is the norm and social return a standard.

 We are happy to announce that High Tech Campus Eindhoven will be one of our testing grounds, on which we will introduce several new innovations.
 More updates will follow soon!